Looking for a Stork Search replacement?

-Stork Search pioneered client-side WebAssembly search, but the project is no longer actively maintained.
-Sprigr picks up where Stork left off — same WASM-powered concept, actively developed, with managed hosting, analytics, and an admin dashboard.
+Stork Search pioneered client-side search in the browser, but the project is no longer actively maintained.
+Sprigr picks up where Stork left off: same client-side search concept, actively developed, with managed hosting, analytics, and an admin dashboard.

 Sprigr vs Stork Search